 The Pathobiology program at Brown is interdisciplinary and devoted to defining and understanding mechanisms of disease through the application of molecular biological, biochemical, genetic and immunological methodologies.
-The program has three major research themes: toxicology and environmental pathology, immunology and infection, and cancer biology.
+The program has four major research themes: toxicology and environmental pathology, immunology and infection, aging, and cancer biology.

 In addition to basic research equipment, tools and facilities, there are several major shared facilities.
 Current facilities include the following: a microscope facility that houses two high-resolution transmission electron microscopes, a scanning electron microscope, a confocal microscope and image analysis with processing software; professionally staffed animal-care facility fully equipped for animal maintenance, large animal surgery and experimentation; molecular pathology core facility; DNA and protein core facility; hybridoma laboratory; fluorescence-activated cell sorter; molecular modeling center.
 The 14-story Sciences Library houses approximately 4,000 current periodicals, many also in electronic format; 530,000 bound volumes; electronic database search facilities; and study space for 300 students.

 The application for fall 2022 admission will open in late August.